 Many Point Campsite Equipment

-In your campsite there is a Scout axe, bow saw, and reflector.
-By request, you can borrow dutch ovens, pie irons, and campsite games like bean bag toss or ladder ball.
+There is a Scout axe, bow saw, and reflector in your campsite.
+You can request dutch ovens, pie irons, and campsite games like bean bag toss or ladder ball.

 The Many Point Patrol Box Includes:

 - 2 Handles